greenlaw110/smt/README.md

-# Simple State Machine
+# State Machine Tool

-SMT is a simple implementation of HSM (Hierachical State Machine) in c language.
+SMT is a implementation of HSM (Hierachical State Machine) in c language.

 ## Features